mazhengcn/apnn-slides/slides.md

   - **Model**: define the loss associated to a PDE (e.g., PINNs, DeepRitz)
   - Data: pure supervised or as a priori information
   - IC (initial conditions) and BC (boundary conditions)
-  - Other constraints: **conservation**, symmetry, etc
+  - Other constraints: **conservation**, symmetry, etc.
-- **Optimization**: minimize loss over the parameter space, usually SGD, Adam, LBFGS, etc
+- **Optimization**: minimize loss over the parameter space, usually SGD, Adam, LBFGS, etc.

 ---